 There are several ways to listen to music on Last.fm: with the Last.fm Music Player, on demand via Spotify, as previews, and directly from our artists and labels.

 The Last.fm Music Player is available to all users worldwide on our Listen page.
 With this player, you can listen to Last.fm stations such as similar artists, tags, your library or recommendations - an endless variety of music streams, whatever you’re interested in.
 A simple overview of the different types of stations can be found here.

-There are for example artist stations such as “Radiohead Radio” or global tag stations such as “Rock Radio” which will play you music related to whatever artist or tag (e.g. a genre) you choose.
-You can simply tune into a station here or click the radio buttons wherever you see them on the site, and just start listening to some stations that sound interesting to you.
+There are for example artist stations such as “Radiohead and similar” or global tag stations such as “Rock tag” which will play you music related to whatever artist or tag (e.g. a genre) you choose.
+You can simply tune into a station on the Listen page or click the station buttons wherever you see them on the site, and just start listening to some stations that sound interesting to you.

-If you have your own user profile, you have your Library which is basically all the music you’ve listened to and added to your profile, and you can listen to all this music with your personal Library radio station.
+If you have your own user profile, you have your Library which is basically all the music you’ve listened to and added to your profile, and you can listen to all this music with your personal Library station.

 Directly from artists and labels

 Many of the artists and labels using Last.fm make their music available to play as full-length promos, or even as free downloads.

 When a track is available in full length, you can play it using the player on its track page.

 When a track is available as a free download, it is marked as such, and can be downloaded via the "free download" link next to its name in track listings or from its track page.
 You can browse these tracks by genre on our free music downloads page.

 1) Library: Your Library station plays you all tracks you’ve ever scrobbled to your profile, or tracks by artists you’ve added to your Library otherwise.
 You can listen to your own Library or to other users’ stations.